yamert89/snoopy/README.md

 All of these limitations may be fixed in the future.

-Check how this work: https://github.com/yamert89/snoopyExample
+Check how this work with an example: https://github.com/yamert89/snoopyExample